edgedb/edgedb/docs/ai/javascript.rst

       query: "Astronomy"
     });

+This "query" property doesn't have to be a proper query at all.
+It can be any expression that produces a set of objects, like ``Astronomy`` in the example above which will return all objects of that type.
+On the other hand, if you want to narrow the field more, you can give it a query like ``select Astronomy filter .topic = "Mars"``.

 The default text generation prompt will ask your selected provider to limit answer to information provided in the context and will pass the queried objects' AI index as context along with that prompt.